 - 1/4 teaspoon of black pepper

-- Sour cream or plain greek yogurt (for extra protein) and shredded Cheddar cheese (optional)
+- sour cream or plain greek yogurt (for extra protein) and shredded Cheddar cheese (optional)

-- Add tomatoes, beans, chickpeas, corn, tomato paste, sugar, cumin, basil, chili powder, and black pepper; mix well.
+- Add the tomatoes, beans, chickpeas, corn, tomato paste, sugar, cumin, basil, chili powder, and black pepper; mix well.

 - Cover and cook on low for 4 to 5 hours, or on the stovetop on low heat for an hour.